jasonbisson/terraform-google-vertex-workbench/README.md

 ### APIs
+Since a project is created by the Project Factory module, you must activate the following APIs on the base project where the Service Account was created:
+- cloudresourcemanager.googleapis.com
+- cloudbilling.googleapis.com

-A project with the following APIs enabled must be used to host the resources of this module:
+A project will be created with the following APIs will be created:

 - iam.googleapis.com
 - compute.googleapis.com